henriquedevelops/FastBooks/README.md

 -Create a .env file in the root of the project and set the following variables:
 NODE_ENV=development, PORT, DATABASE, DATABASE_PASSWORD, JWT_SECRET, JWT_EXPIRES_IN=100d, JWT_COOKIE_EXPIRES_IN=90, EMAIL_USERNAME=6a1f23923d5f47, EMAIL_PASSWORD=2d8824ec6ca8c0, EMAIL_HOST=smtp.mailtrap.io, EMAIL_PORT=25

--Start the development server by running 'npm start'.

-The API will be running on http://localhost:3000
+-Start the development server by running 'npm start' The API will be running on http://localhost:3000

 # Endpoints documentation